Dylan-Ranger/sanitise/README.md

-# Snap-Sanitise: Sensitive Words Management and Sanitization Microservice
+# Snap-Sanitise: Sensitive Words Management and Sanitisation Microservice

 Snap-Sanitise is a microservice with an accompanying web interface designed to help users manage sensitive words via a CRUD interface.
 It allows them to submit text which will be sanitised by replacing sensitive words with asterisks (******)